Code-Institute-Submissions/Project-1-codeinstitute/README.md

 <script src="https://cdn.jsdelivr.net/npm/bootstrap@4.5.3/dist/js/bootstrap.min.js" integrity="sha384-w1Q4orYjBQndcko6MimVbzY0tgp4pWB4lZ7lr30WKz0vr/aWKhXdBNmNb5D92v7s" crossorigin="anonymous"></script>
 ```

-# 8. Boostrap 4 Templates Used
+# 8. Boostrap 4 Templates & Examples Used
-The following Boostrap resouces were used in creating this website
+The following Boostrap resouces were used in creating this website.
+Credits to the bootstrap team for these free resources and the tutorials the `getbootstrap.com`

 |Resource|URL|Description|
 |---|---|---|